shawnwun/RNNLG/README.md

 <img src="https://raw.githubusercontent.com/shawnwun/RNNLG/master/benchmark.png" alt="benchmark" width="600" height="600"/>

+# Bug Report

+If you have found any bugs in the code, please contact: thw28 at cam dot ac dot uk

 # References
 If you use any source codes or datasets included in this toolkit in your work, please cite the corresponding papers.
 The bibtex are listed below: